 He asked me out two weeks after, and I said “yes” in a flash of lightning.
-We had sex, it was great.
-I fell deeply in love with Fred, he was the first man to love me, but I was too blind to see he had only been using me to gratify his sexual urges.
+We had copulation, it was great.
+I fell deeply in love with Fred, he was the first man to love me, but I was too blind to see he had only been using me to gratify his sensual urges.

 Fred had no love or respect for me that was when I realized this world was mean and I needed to fight for myself.

 I discovered he was a married man and I confronted him, his response was sickening: “You should be happy I am fucking your fat vagina.”
 I thought my mother’s words were cruel, his’ were a blade searing through my heart.

 You see a fellow fat woman; I realized that being depressed or carrying a “sensitive sleeve” wasn’t going to help me survive through this world.